bast/history-window/README.md

 - There are rough edges.
 Improvements are welcome.
 - Resizing kind of works, but requires a `clear` to redraw the window.
+- Currently only Bash.
+Let's add support for fish?